mlondschien/changeforest-simulations/README.md

 Figures 5, 6 display the result of an extensive simulation study.
 For this, the script `score_evolution_collect.py` collects simulation results in `csv` files.
 The script is written in such a fashion to be run in a distributed fashion.
-For example, to collect simulation results for 500 simulations, as in [1], distributed among 10 machines, run `python figures/score_evolution_collect.py --seed-start 0 --n-seeds 50 --file changeforest`, ..., `python figures/score_evolution_collect.py --seed-start 450 --n-seeds 50 --file changeforest`.
+For example, to collect simulation results for 500 simulations, as in [1], distributed among 10 machines, run `python figures/score_evolution_collect.py --seed-start 0 --n-seeds 50 --file 0.6.0`, ..., `python figures/score_evolution_collect.py --seed-start 450 --n-seeds 50 --file changeforest`.
 Here, `file` is a name for the `csv` files containing simulation results.
-While developing the `changeforest` algorithm, I would use for example `--file changeforest-0.6.0` to later be able to compare results from different versions.
+While developing the `changeforest` algorithm, I would use for example `--file 0.6.0` to later be able to compare results from different versions.
+The `csv` files generated for the tables and figures of [1] are included in this repository.

 After collecting simulation results in `csv` files, the `score_evolution_collect.py` script will gather these results and produce Figures 5, 6.
-For our setting, calling `python figures/score_evolution_collect.py --file changeforest` will produce the figures.
+For our setting, calling `python figures/score_evolution_collect.py --file 0.6.0` will produce the figures.

 ## Tables